Are you a public servant or politician, looking for new ways to involve citizens in policy-making in your community?

 founder of the Citizens Convention on UK Democracy

-The Summer School gave me lots of ideas for my work in Iceland.
+The Autumn School gave me lots of ideas for my work in Iceland.
 And a whole network of people doing similar things.
 If I have a question now, I know to whom I can send an e-mail!

 Sigrún María Kristinsdóttir,